-7 Surprising Sun Facts You May Not Know
+7 Facts About Sun Damage & Sun Exposure You May Not Know

 Everyone knows the basics about the sun; it can cause skin cancer and sunburn, but there’s much more you may be surprised to learn.
 We’ve broken down seven sun facts to help you stay informed and protected this season.